ZexonO7/ChefsCircle/README.md

 👩‍🍳 **ChefsCircle – Where Chefs Connect, Create, and Grow**

 Welcome to ChefsCircle, the ultimate AI-powered digital platform for chefs, food enthusiasts, and culinary learners worldwide.
 This project is designed to revolutionize how recipes are shared, learned, and created.
+Founded & developed by Advithya.

 ---